-Now, birthing baby goats isn’t anywhere near birthing your own little miracle, but I’d say it is probably one of the sweetest experiences of birthing animal babies on a homestead.
+Now, birthing baby goats isn’t anywhere near birthing your own little miracle, but I’d say it is probably one of the sweetest experiences of goat pregnancy and birthing animal babies on a homestead.

 Plus, there are a few things you should be aware of in case of a birthing emergency, and also a few ways you can help the mama goat out after she has just delivered these sweet bundles.

 How to Tell If Your Goat is Pregnant

 The first few months of pregnancy (with most women), people are petrified to walk up to them and say, “Congratulations!” because how embarrassing would it be if they weren’t pregnant but had just put on a few pounds.
 That happens so easily in life.

 Well, a goat won’t be embarrassed, but they are really hard to tell if they are pregnant because they carry all of their weight in the middle (like me!)

 I’ve only found 3 ways to tell if your goat is pregnant:

 The first is by waiting.
 When a goat is pregnant, when they are almost ready to give birth they will balloon so there is no denying that they are indeed pregnant.